Dedicated CPU Linodes

 Machine learning is a powerful approach to data science that uses large sets of data to build prediction algorithms.
 These prediction algorithms are commonly used in “recommendation” features on many popular music and video applications, online shops, and search engines.
 When you receive intelligent recommendations tailored to your own tastes, machine learning is often responsible.
 Other areas where you might find machine learning being used are in self-driving cars, process automation, security, marketing analytics, and health care.

-Below is a list of common tools used for machine learning and AI that can be installed on a CPU Compute Instance:
+Common tools used for machine learning and AI that can be installed on a CPU Linode include:

 -